-One week after the completion of Residency, UW-Parkside education faculty will be submitting final Residency grades to the Office of the Registrar.
+One week after the completion of Residency, university supervisors will submit final Residency grades to the Office of the Registrar.
 If your Residency school district's fourth quarter goes beyond the date that grades are posted, you are still expected to continue your student teaching assignment until their final contracted day.
-Grades and degrees may be rescinded in cases where a student teacher is pulled or fails an assignment after this date.
+Grades and degrees may be rescinded in cases where a student teacher is pulled from their placement or fails an assignment after this date.